Welcome to your learning induction

 We have a range of tools, resources and staff who can support you during your learning.

-If you've enrolled onto an online course, you'll need to attend online sessions with your tutor using a system called Webex.
+If you've enrolled onto an online course, you'll need to attend a classroom based session to learn how to use Microsoft Teams for Education.

-For general enquiries about the service, our courses, your invoice, to make an appointment.
+- For general enquiries about the Service, our courses, your invoice, or to make an appointment.

 - Call (01226) 775270